Gleb2130/weather-tgbot/README.md

 ## What can a bot do

-The bot asks you to enter the name of the city and then displays the weather<br>
+The bot gives a choice between "Weather" and "Exchange rate".
+You need to select one of the proposed functions and, in the case of choosing the weather, write the name of the city<br>

      EXAMPLE
 ***2022-10-21 18:50***<br>